-As a result of the Land Transfer Amendment Act, we collect tax-related data when people buy, sell or transfer property.
+We collect tax-related data when people buy, sell or transfer property pursuant to the Land Transfer Act 2017.
 In addition the legislation requires us to ask questions that help inform housing policy.
 This information is collected through a tax statement.

 The information provided on each tax statement is confidential to the buyers and sellers, and to Inland Revenue, so may only be released by us in a summarised form.